CodeverDotDev/codever/README.md

 The setup is split in two sections
 * the front-end concerning angular/webpack setup
-* back-end concerning mongo, keycloak
+* back-end concerning mongo, keycloak, node

 Here is listed how to setup the front-end part.
 See [backend-end setup](https://github.com/Codingpedia/bookmarks-api) to complete configuration for local development.